Healthy Eating Resources

 In order to get an idea of how healthy your weekly shop already is, The British Heart Foundation have put together a Quiz to show you where you may be able to swap out some of your regular items for healthier alternatives.

 The most important part of good nutrition is to ensure you are eating "Real Food".
 This refers to food that is unprocessed, or minimally processed.
 Ultra-processed foods are intended for us to keep going back for more, no matter if we are hungry or not, you will be able to recognise these foods as having a long list of ingredients that may include items that you would not usually cook at home.
-Click here to find out more about "Real Foods" is available to download from this Leaflet.
+More information about "Real Foods" is available to download from this Leaflet.